Carolina College of Natural Health Sciences

 Founder of Joyful Belly Ayurveda, John Immel, answers the question ‘What is Ayurveda?’

-Comments & Impressions of 'Mung Dal Kitchari (kapha Reducing)'
+Comments & Questions About 'Mung Dal Kitchari (kapha Reducing)'

 Do you like 'mung dal kitchari (kapha reducing)'?
 Why or why not?
 What makes it unique?
 Is there something else you'd like to know about 'mung dal kitchari (kapha reducing)'?